klayu/hb_beacon/content/english/blog/extraverted-disney-characters-and-their-personality-types-part-2-of-a-two-part-series.md

 Buzz Lightyear, a toy space ranger in “Toy Story,” is known for his bravery and courage.
 ENTJ Buzz believes in following the rules.
 Though a great leader, he’s sometimes impulsive and demanding.
 He’s a skilled warrior in hand-to-hand combat and stays in peak physical condition.
 In “Toy Story 2,” Buzz leads a toy gang to rescue Woody, who has been captured by a greedy toy collector.

-ENTJs are extraverted (E), intuitive (N), thinking (T), and judging (J).
-In real life, ENTJs are born leaders.
-Confident and outgoing, they have a need to run things.

 {{<

 leftbannertop src="/ad_images/300x250-Disney.gif" adlink="https://www.amazon.com/UPORPOR-Encanto-Mirabel-Birthday-Halloween/dp/B0B28SN4CW/ref=sr_1_19_sspa?crid=2IUQ5PCHLK8K4&amp;keywords=disney+costumes&amp;qid=1696821432&amp;sprefix=disnet%252Caps%252C255&amp;sr=8-19-spons&amp;sp_csd=d2lkZ2V0TmFtZT1zcF9tdGY&amp;psc=1&_encoding=UTF8&tag=klayu00-20&linkCode=ur2&linkId=15ba5cbf8a27d25ca5fa90d982f490ee&camp=1789&creative=9325"

+text1="ENTJs are extraverted (E), intuitive (N), thinking (T), and judging (J).
+In real life, ENTJs are born leaders.
+Confident and outgoing, they have a need to run things. "
-text1="To them, life is full of people who can transform their visions into realities.
-To the ENTJ, the world is a treasure trove of possibilities, all of them within reach. "

-text2="They can be hard on people who fail to live up to their standards."
+text2="To them, life is full of people who can transform their visions into realities.
+To the ENTJ, the world is a treasure trove of possibilities, all of them within reach.
+They can be hard on people who fail to live up to their standards."

 >}}